 Workshop Important Deadlines

-- Paper Submission Deadline:
+- Paper Submission Deadline: 28 of July, 2025, AOE

-- Camera Ready Deadline: September 27, 2024
+- Camera Ready Deadline: September 29, 2025

 Best Paper Award

 The Best Paper Award will be selected on the basis of explicit recommendations of the reviewers and their scoring towards the paper’s originality and quality.
-In order to be considered for the Best Paper Award, the authors must submit an Artifact Description appendix according to the reproducibility initiative of the SC24 technical papers.
+In order to be considered for the Best Paper Award, the authors must submit an Artifact Description appendix according to the reproducibility initiative of the SC25 technical papers.

 Paper Proceedings